Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced \name, a novel MoE architecture that integrates temporal multimodal interactions into model training.
-By decomposing multi-source directed information into temporal redundancy, uniqueness, and synergy, our approach captures rich evolving dynamics that effectively guide MoE routing.
-We further developed scalable estimation methods suitable for multi-time-lag settings. \name~ achieves substantial performance gains while preserving expert-level interpretability, making it a compelling design choice for future multimodal foundation models.
-Looking ahead, promising directions include extending the framework to capturing more general spatio-temporal dynamics and investigating its applicability to multimodal and multitask learning scenarios.
+By decomposing multi-source directed information into temporal redundancy, uniqueness, and synergy, our approach captures rich evolving dynamics that effectively guide MoE routing in massively multimodal applications.
+We further developed scalable estimators suitable for multi-time-lag settings. \name~achieves substantial performance gains while preserving expert-level interpretability, making it a compelling design choice for future multimodal foundation models.
+Looking ahead, promising directions include extending the framework to capture more general spatio-temporal dynamics and investigating its applicability to multimodal and multitask learning scenarios.
+We would also like to extend the design philosophy of leveraging temporal multimodal interaction to guide expert routing to LLM-MoE frameworks.
+For instance, incorporating multimodal inputs with known temporal RUS values could potentially improve fine-tuning of MoE-based LLMs by helping the model identify the appropriate experts.
+Furthermore, we believe the current \name~design shows even greater potential when applied to large-scale VLMs or world-models, where temporal multimodal interaction dynamics remain highly informative and can meaningfully improve real-world performance.